cheomanigua/godotdoc/content/docs/data_models/classes.md

 While Godot uses a more modular approach to game design, it can also use Object Oriented Programming approach by the use of Classes.

+For reference on this article:

+- A variable defined in a class is called property.
+- A function defined in a class is called method.

 # Declaration/Definition

 ## Approach

 There are are two approaches for defining classes in Godot: inner classes and non-inner classes.
-Inner classes are defined and generally used in the same script, whereas non-inner classes are defined in their own separate script and act as Godot **Objects**/**Nodes**:
+Inner classes are defined and generally used in the same script, whereas non-inner classes are defined in their own separate script and act as Godot **Objects**:

 ### Inner class